chaitanyaBhave26/TIGER/README.md

     ```

 ### Option A - Conda installation (Recommended):
-If you don't already have Conda, install by following the instructions on the [Conda website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

-3. If installing on a HPC
+3. If you don't already have Conda, install by following the instructions on the [Conda website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+Alternatively, if you are installing TIGER on a HPC with prebuilt conda module, run
     ```
     module load conda
     ```

-4. Create the TIGER environment and install dependencies
+4. Install the conda-build package
     ```
+    conda activate base
+    conda install conda-develop
+    ```
+ 5. Create the TIGER environment and install dependencies
+    ```
     conda create --name tiger_env h5py netcdf4 matplotlib scipy numpy
     ```
+6. Build the TIGER package in development mode
+    ```
+    conda develop -n tiger_env ~/projects/TIGER
+    ```
-6. Activate the TIGER environment.
+7. Activate the TIGER environment.
 This step needs to be run whenever you want to use TIGER in a new terminal tab or window)
     ```
     conda activate tiger_env
-    ```
-7. Install the TIGER package in development mode
-    ```
-    conda develop ~/projects/TIGER
     ```
 8. Optionally, you can install OpenCV if you want to perform Computer Vision operations on your exodus file outputs.
     ```
     conda install -c menpo opencv